angular/angular/aio/content/guide/http.md

 @title
-HTTP Client
+HTTP

 @intro
-Use an HTTP Client to talk to a remote server.
+Use HTTP to talk to a remote server.

 @description